20037293/solar-power-38ee9/src/pages/market.md

         description: >-
           ## Market Store

-          ** Our organisation have 83 branches warld wide. at this store we provides every service related to solar power plant activity.
+          ** Our organisation have 83 branches world wide. at this store we provides every service related to solar power plant activity.
         image: images/solar-power-plant-installation-1516793174-3605382.jpeg
     type: bulletpoints_section